Table of Contents

 In this respect Shopify are hard to beat.
 There is telephone, email and live chat support available 24/7.
 If you opt for the platform’s ‘Plus Level’ price plans you will also have a dedicated support agent to lean on.
 While this type of support is invaluable it should also be noted that there are comprehensive knowledge-based tutorials that include tips and screenshots.
 You will have access to the platforms Community Forum for ‘real life’ advice and information.
 A final plus here is the Shopify Ecommerce University.
 An online learning platform that offers the opportunity for you to study and increase your ecommerce knowledge.

 The Squarespace approach to help and support is very much backed by their excellent forum.
 The level of advice given here will certainly help with the vast majority of issues you come across.
 This platform of knowledge has to be one of the most comprehensive you will find.
 From a company perspective the help and support options are much more limited than those offered from Shopify.
 You can also take advantage of email support where 24-hour response is guaranteed.
 One other option which is highly useful when it is ‘open’ is the Squarespace ‘live chat’ support function.
 This is available from Monday-Friday 0400-2000hrs (EST).

-There is no doubt that in the Shopify or Squarespace considerations, Shopify will cost you more.
+There is no doubt that in the Shopify vs Squarespace considerations, Shopify will cost you more.
 Having said that, there is no straight comparison in terms of what is offered for what you pay.
 To see a comprehensive breakdown of Shopify costs please click here for the Shopify ‘price structure’ section of Shopify review article.